What Age Can I Give My Puppy a Bone?

 To avoid the spread of bacteria, always wash your hands after handling your dog’s bone, and the surfaces it touches once they’re done with it.
 The fresher the bone, the better – after three or four days it’s best to discard your pup’s raw bone.

-Whether you’d prefer not to give your puppy a bone or you’re looking for a replacement when they’re finished chewing their bone, there are plenty of options.
+Whether you’d prefer not to give your puppy a bone or you’re looking for a replacement once they’ve finished chewing their bone, there are plenty of options.

 Whether it’s a classic Kong toy or our popular Toothy Treat dog toy, tough, bite-resistant rubber treat toys will keep your pup occupied and alleviate their chewing pangs.
 Designed to last, these toys also promote dental hygiene and can aid digestion.